Try our New Bulk Scan Feature - AVAILABLE NOW!

 2. AI detectors have a role to play in mitigating some of the potential negative societal impacts of generative AI.

-Our hope is this study has moved us closer to achieving this and that our open-source initiatives will help others to be able to do the same.
+Our hope is that this study has moved us closer to achieving this and that our open-source initiatives will help others to be able to do the same.

 Jonathan Gillham